sapessi/ocypode/README.md

 Ocypode can also save and visualize telemetry data showing the driving alerts it generated.

 ![Load saved telemetry with alerts](/screenshots/telemetry_analysis_basic.png)

+### Setup Assistant
+The Setup Assistant takes telemetry analysis a step further by automatically detecting handling issues and providing specific car setup recommendations.
+It monitors your driving in real-time, identifies problems like understeer, oversteer, brake locking, and tire temperature issues, then suggests precise setup changes based on proven methodology.

+You confirm the issues you actually feel in the car, and the Setup Assistant provides targeted recommendations organized by category (aero, suspension, brakes, etc.).
+This bridges the gap between raw telemetry data and actionable setup improvements, helping you optimize your car without needing deep setup expertise.

+For detailed information, see the [Setup Assistant User Guide](docs/SETUP_ASSISTANT.md).

 ### Free and open source
 I want Ocypode to remain a free, open-source tool